RitaAndAurora/ddrm-jfsebastian/README.md

 ## Building J.F.
 Sebastian

 J.F.
 Sebastian uses the JUCE library and can be built following standard JUCE-building workflows.
 This repository includes project files for *XCode* (macOS) and *Visual Studio 2019* (windows) under the `Builds` folder.
-You can open the projcer file `JFSebastian.jucer` to create exporters for other platforms or edit the configuration of current project files.
+You can open the Projcer file `JFSebastian.jucer` to create exporters for other platforms or edit the configuration of current project files.

 ## Licensing